ilyxabatko/game-process-observer/README.md

 # Game Process Observer
-This is an **eBPF-based Process Observer** that passively monitors a target process (PID you control) to collect different trace data, process it and build baselines and surface anomalies (e.g. unusual syscalls, unexpected library calls, suspicious ptrace attempts, etc).
+This is an **eBPF-based Process Observer** that passively monitors a target process (PID you control) to collect different trace data and logs it.

-## Goals
+# Goal
-The main (current) goal of the project is:
+The main goal of this project was to get familiar with eBPF and Aya-rs and get my hands it.
- - gain knowledge about Linux OS, its kernel and eBPF programs;

 ## Build and Run
 ### Prerequisites